-- 1. In your robot program, select a placement for your folder. - 2.
-Under Basic, tap Folder. - 3.
-You can now move nodes into the folder, or add nodes in the folder.
+In your robot program, select a placement for your folder.
+Under Basic, tap Folder.

 Example: Folder

 One of the main uses of Folders is to collapse main sections of the robot program to provide a better overview of the robot program.